AxisCommunications/jsontas/docs/examples.rst

 Examples
 ========

-In order to run these examples you should create two JSON-files; one for the dataset and one for the actual JSONTas JSON file.
+In order to run these examples you need to create two JSON-files; one for the dataset and one for the actual JSONTas JSON file.

 Run the examples by executing